gausie/uclutest/Original.md

 	5. Act as Returning Officer.

+	6. Ensure that copies of passed Policies and other relevant democratic decisions are conveyed to the Union Executive Committee and all Officers.

-####Women's Officer
+#### Women's Officer

-63. The Women's Officer shall:
+43. The Women's Officer shall:

 	1. Self-define as a woman.

-	2. Represent the interests of female students within the Union.
+	2. Represent the interests of women Members within UCLU, UCL and beyond.

-	3. Work with the Welfare and International Officer and Equality Officer.
+	3. Work with the Welfare and International Officer.

-	4. Coordinate campaigns related to issues affecting female students.
+	4. Coordinate campaigns related to issues relevant to women Members.

-	5. Liaise with external organisations such as the NUS on matters related to female students.
+	5. Liaise with external organisations such as the NUS on matters relevant to women Members.

-	6. Chair the Women's Forum.
+	6. Be the Convenor of the Women's Network.

+	7. Sit on Union Executive Committee

+#### Halls Accommodation Officer

+44. The Halls Accommodation Officer shall

+	1. Be a UCLU member who has lived in a UCL or University of London residence at some point in the two years prior to their election.

+	2. Represent the needs of students currently living in Halls to UCL and other relevant authorities.

+	3. Assist Halls Representatives where they exist, and negotiate directly with Halls where they do not.

+	4. Liaise regularly with the Welfare and International Officer, Halls Representatives and the UCLU Rights and Advice Centre.

+	5. Campaign for adequate, affordable and accessible housing for UCL students.

+	6. Attend Accommodation Network meetings.

+	7. Work closely with, and receive the support of, the Welfare & International Officer.

+	8. Report regularly to the Union Executive Committee on the implementation of relevant policy.

+#### External Accommodation Officer

+45. The External Accommodation Officer shall

+	1. Represent the needs and demands of UCLU Members living outside UCL and University of London Halls.

+	2. Campaign for adequate, affordable and accessible housing for UCLU Members.

+	3. Defend and extend the housing rights of UCLU Members outside university accommodation as private and social tenants, lodgers and squatters.

+	4. Liaise regularly with the Welfare and International Officer and the UCLU Rights and Advice Centre.

+	5. Attend Accommodation Network meetings.

+	6. Work closely with, and receive the support of, the Welfare & International Officer and the External Affairs & Campaigns Officer.

+	7. Report regularly to the Union Executive Committee on the implementation of relevant policy.

+#### Slade Students' Officer

+46. The Slade Students' Officer shall

+	1. Be a current student at the Slade School of Fine Art

+	2. Be the lead representative of the student body of the Slade School of Fine Art to the Slade and to UCL

+	3. Campaign to defend and extend the rights of Slade students, including but not limited to academic, welfare and financial concerns.

+	4. Facilitate, along with departmental and informal practices, the social mixing of Slade students.

+	5. Perform, for the entertainment of all present, Slade's “Merry Christmas Everybody” at the final Union Council meeting before the Winter holiday.

+	6. Be the Convenor of the Slade Students' Association.

+#### Mature and Part-time Students' Officer

+47. The Mature and Part-Time Students' Officer shall:

+	1. Be at least one of the following:

+		1. Registered as a part-time student at UCL.

+		2. A student who began an undergraduate course after the age of 21, or a postgraduate course after the age of 25.

+	2. Coordinate representation and campaigning work for the needs and interests of mature and part-time UCLU Members within UCLU, UCL and beyond.

+	3. Ensure that all relevant facets of the work of UCLU and its other Officers cater appropriately for, and engage with, mature and part-time students.

+	4. Coordinate campaigns related to issues of interest to mature and part-time students.

+	5. Union provides activities, events and facilities appropriate and accessible to mature and part-time students.

+	6. Be the Convenor of the Mature and Part-Time Students' Section.

-####Student Trustees
+#### Student Trustees

-64. Student Trustees are elected in a cross-campus ballot of Union members in the first term of the academic year for a term of 12 months.
+48. Student Trustees are elected in a cross-campus ballot of Union members in the first term of the academic year for a term of 12 months.

-65. This 12 month term shall commence on 1st November of year they are elected and will continue until 31st October the following year.
+49. This 12 month term shall commence on 1^st^ November of year they are elected and will continue until 31^st^ October the following year.

-66. Student Trustees may not hold any other position within the Union's democratic structure.
-This does not apply to holding positions on the committees of Clubs and Societies.

-####Accountability of Officers
+### Accountability of Officers

-67. All Officers are elected by and accountable to the students of UCL.
+50. All Officers are elected by and accountable to the students of UCL.

 	1. If a student has a question about the work, activity or conduct of an Officer they may email the Officer and should expect a response within 5 working days.